Hitham2496/Hitham2496.github.io/_pages/outreach.md

 - Sept 2018 - Mar 2019: **Assignment marker** for undergraduate tutorials in **Complex Analysis**.

 ---

-## Equity, Diversity, and Inclusion

-During my time at the IPPP, I was an active member of the **Equity, Diversity, and Inclusion** (EDI) committee from 2021-2023, this experience includes:
-- Organising, leading, and participating in discussions related to (EDI) in our department.
-- Liasing with administrative staff, staff from other institutions to make graduate recruitment process more equitable.
-- Co-drafted code of conduct for conferences at the institute within the context of EDI.

 ## President of YTF22 Conference Organising Committee
 IPPP, Durham University (Sept 2022 - Jan 2023)